nirvaanmanaktala/cricket-batter-feedback/README.md

 # Cricket Batting Analyzer using Gemini, YOLO and MediaPipe

-This project analyzes a batsman's cricket shot using MediaPipe for pose tracking, YOLOv8 for ball detection, and Google Gemini AI for generating coaching feedback.
+This project analyzes a batsman's cricket shot using MediaPipe for pose tracking, YOLOv8 for ball detection, and Google Gemini AI API for generating coaching feedback.
 It runs in real time using your webcam and shows suggestions based on balance, bat swing, footwork and timing.
 Currently only functional for right handers
 ## Features